fabric8io/kubernetes-client/doc/CRD-generator.md

 SchemaSwaps cannot currently be nested - if a more deeply nested class contains a swap for the same class and field, an exception will be thrown.

-The ScheamSwap annotation has an optional depth property, which is for advanced scenarios involving cyclic references.
-Since CRDs cannot directly represent cycles, the depth property may be used to control an unrolling of the representation in your CRD.
-A depth of 0, the default, performs the swap on the field without the originalType appearing in your CRD.
-A depth of n will allow the originalType to appear in the CRD up to a nesting depth of n, with the specified field at the nth level terminated by the targetType.
+The `SchemaSwap` annotation has an optional `depth` property, which is for advanced scenarios involving cyclic references.
+Since CRDs cannot directly represent cycles, the `depth` property may be used to control an unrolling of the representation in your CRD.
+A `depth` of `0`, the default, performs the swap on the field without the `originalType` appearing in your CRD.
+A `depth` of n will allow the `originalType` to appear in the CRD up to a nesting depth of `n`, with the specified field at the nth level terminated by the `targetType`.

 ### Generating `x-kubernetes-preserve-unknown-fields: true`